Jesse-vd-Linden/latex-spell-check/README.md

 * Sentence and paragraph structure
 * Writing tips

 Using GPT4 with the OpenAI API.
-Expect a large report to cost around $5 to complete.
+Expect a large report (10.000 words) to cost around $3-5 to complete.
+You can always change the model to a lower cost model.

 ## Installation
 Install python dependencies, use python 3.11 or higher